Natural Language and Voice Queries: The Future of Search

 For example, in days gone by, someone who was interested in purchasing a plane ticket from London to Paris would have to use a very specific set of words to find search results that offered the ability to do so.

 Search queries might have looked something like “online purchase plane ticket London Gatwick Paris FR.”
-A traveler today can speak their query into a smart phone or other mobile device and use conversational language to do so, such as “I want to book a flight to Paris.”
+A traveller today can speak their query into a smart phone or other mobile device and use conversational language to do so, such as “I want to book a flight to Paris.”

 More often than not, they won’t need to include their departure location because the GPS capabilities of mobile devices are typically linked to their preferred search engine, providing them with geo-targeted search results centered around where they are “now.”